CrazyFishboy/bigNumberCalc/README.md

 Will utilize a dynamically allocated array of integers in order to store extremely large numbers.
 In theory, it will be able to store a number of 2^64 -1 digits in length.

-Currently supports addition, subtraction, and multiplication of these numbers.
-Additional planned features: division floating point different number bases
+Currently supports addition, subtraction, multiplication, and division of these numbers.
+Additional planned features: floating point

+Can also return or display values in binary, octal, or hexadecimal.

 Current steps to run: